dohmandjo/cse280-course/prove02.md

 ## Question 5

-Negate each of the following logical statements by adding a negation symbol $\neg$, then apply De Morgan's Laws so that each negation symbol $\neg$ immediately prceeds a predicate.
+Negate each of the following logical statements by adding a negation symbol $\neg$, then apply De Morgan's Laws one or more times to move the $\neg$ as far to the right as possible.
 The first one is done for you.

 |Predicate|$\neg$ Predicate|
 |:-:|:-:|